ryan4yin/nixos-and-flakes-book/docs/best-practices/remote-deployment.md

 Nix's inherent design is well-suited for remote deployment, and the Nix community offers several tools tailored for this purpose, such as [NixOps](https://github.com/NixOS/nixops) and [colmena](https://github.com/zhaofengli/colmena).
 Additionally, the official tool we've used extensively, `nixos-rebuild`, possesses some remote deployment capabilities too.

+In addition, within multi-architecture scenarios, remote deployment can optimally leverage Nix's multi-architecture support.
+For example, you can cross-compile an aarch64/riscv64 NixOS system on an x86_64 host, followed by remote deployment onto the corresponding hosts via SSH.

+Recently, I encountered a situation where I cross-compiled a NixOS system image for a RISCV64 SBC on my local machine.
+Consequently, I already possessed all the compilation caches for building this system locally.
+However, due to the lack of official binary caches for RISCV64 architecture, executing any uninstalled program directly on the development board (e.g., `nix run nixpkgs#cowsay hello`) triggered extensive compilations.
+This process consumed hours, which was quite unacceptable.

+By adopting remote deployment, I could fully harness the computational power of my local high-performance CPU and the extensive compilation caches.
+This switch vastly improved my experience and significantly mitigated the previously time-consuming compilation issue.

 Let me briefly guide you through using colmena or `nixos-rebuild` for remote deployment.

 ## Prerequisites